- Benefits

 -

-Under the Fair Labor Standards Act (FLSA), non-discretionary bonuses given to non-exempt employees can affect how overtime pay is calculated.
+According to the Fair Labor Standards Act (FLSA), non-discretionary bonuses for non-exempt employees can influence overtime pay calculations.

 -